jamestingedwards/a-day-in-the-life/README.md

 This afternoon we're going to take a step up and push our skills a little.
 If you found this morning too challenging and would like some help, grab a coach and request a breakout.
 Let them know what you're having difficulties with and work through it together.

-This second challenge, A-mazing Javascript will introduce a few new Javascript and JQuery concepts and will also push your creative thinking.
+This second challenge, A-mazing Javascript, will introduce a few new Javascript and JQuery concepts and will also push your creative thinking.

 So without futher adieu, [let's get going!]()